-In preparing its application, the distributor should refer to the OEB's Guideline G-2008-0001: Electricity Distribution Retail Transmission Service Rates (RTSR), Revision 4.0, issued June 28, 20129.
+In preparing its application, the distributor should refer to the OEB's Guideline G-2008-0001: Electricity Distribution Retail Transmission Service Rates (RTSR), Revision 4.0, issued June 28, 2012.8

 The OEB's rate generator model will assist in calculating the distributor's class-specific RTSRs.
-The rate generator model will reflect the most recent uniform transmission rates (UTRs) approved by the OEB (EB-2015-0311, issued on January 14, 2016 and effective January 1, 2016).
-Once any January 1, 2017 UTR adjustments have been determined, OEB staff will adjust each distributor's 2017 RTSR section of the rate generator to incorporate these changes where applicable.
-The rate generator model will also reflect the most recent sub-transmission rates approved by the OEB (EB-2015-0079 issued on January 14, 2016 and effective January 1, 2016).
-Likewise, OEB staff will update these rates as they become available.
-Distributors will have an opportunity to comment on the accuracy of OEB staff's updates.
+The rate generator model will reflect the most recent uniform transmission rates (UTRs) approved by the OEB.
+Once any January 1, 2018 UTR adjustments have been determined, OEB staff will adjust each distributor's 2018 RTSR section of the rate generator to incorporate these changes where applicable.
+The rate generator model will